dotnet/AspNetCore.Docs/aspnetcore/client-side/using-browserlink.md

 > [!NOTE]
 > Some Visual Studio plug-ins, most notably *Web Extension Pack 2015* and *Web Extension Pack 2017*, offer extended functionality for Browser Link, but some of the additional features don't work with ASP.NET Core projects.

-## Refresh the web application in several browsers at once
+## Refresh the web app in several browsers at once

 To choose a single web browser to launch when starting the project, use the drop-down menu in the **Debug Target** toolbar control: